Keeping an Eye on Your Child's Vision (B4 School Vision Screening) - English version - HE2278

 Keeping an eye on your child’s vision

-If your child has learning or reading difficulties, is clumsier than usual for their age, screws their eyes up or tilts their head to see, or has frequent headaches, this may mean he/she has a vision problem.
+If your child has learning or reading difficulties, is clumsier than usual for their age, screws their eyes up or tilts their head to see, or has frequent headaches, this may mean they have a vision problem.

 Your child will NOT have their vision checked again until they are in Year 7, so if you are concerned about your child’s vision or eyes it is important that you visit an optometrist or ophthalmologist.